 The well-known Apache Lucene library, which powers both Solr and Elasticsearch systems, is a nice example of a leading search engine based on keyword matching.
 When applied to ecommerce, these search systems treat all product information (such as title, attributes, and description) as parts of one large text document.

-When a shopper enters a search term, those queries are split into single words.
-Each term is searched within the product’s description text using boolean logic.
-All matches are then ranked according to word statistics, which relies on counting how often particular words from the query are mentioned in the product data and how common this word is across all the products in the catalog.
+When a shopper enters a search term, the content of their query is split into single words.
+Each term is searched within the document containing the product’s description using boolean logic.
+All matches are then ranked according to word statistics, which relies on counting how often particular words from the query are mentioned in the product data and how common this word is across all the product-related documents in the catalog.

 The Many Relevance Problems of Keyword Matching